Monolithic Algebraic Multigrid Preconditioners for the Stokes Equations: Introduction

-Monolithic geometric multigrid methods for these problems are well-known and date back to some of the earliest work on multigrid methods for finite-difference discretizations~\cite{ABrandt_1984a,SPVanka_1986a,JLinden_etal_1989a,ANiestegge_KWitsch_1990a}.
-In this work, and later work on finite-element discretizations~\cite{VJohn_LTobiska_2000a, john2002non, MLarin_AReusken_2008a, emamilehrstuhl, BGmeiner_etal_2016a, adler2017preconditioning,JAdler_etal_2020a}, simultaneous geometric coarsening of velocity and pressure fields leads to coarse-grid operators that naturally retain stability on all grids of the hierarchy.
-This coarsening in combination with monolithic relaxation schemes, such as Vanka~\cite{SPVanka_1986a}, Braess-Sarazin~\cite{Braess}, or distributive~\cite{ABrandt_NDinar_1979a} relaxation, has led to effective multigrid convergence for a wide variety of problems and discretizations.
+Monolithic geometric multigrid methods for these problems are well-known and date back to some of the earliest multigrid approaches for finite-difference discretizations~\cite{ABrandt_1984a,SPVanka_1986a,JLinden_etal_1989a,ANiestegge_KWitsch_1990a}.
+In these works and in later works focused on finite-element discretizations~\cite{VJohn_LTobiska_2000a, john2002non, MLarin_AReusken_2008a, emamilehrstuhl, BGmeiner_etal_2016a, adler2017preconditioning,adler2021monolithic}, simultaneous geometric coarsening of velocity and pressure fields leads to coarse-grid operators that naturally retain stability on all grids of the hierarchy.
+This coarsening in combination with monolithic relaxation schemes, such as Vanka~\cite{SPVanka_1986a}, Braess-Sarazin~\cite{Braess}, or distributive~\cite{ABrandt_NDinar_1979a,wang2013multigrid} relaxation, has led to effective multigrid convergence for a wide variety of problems and discretizations.
 Despite the success and effectiveness of these methods, they are not without their challenges, particularly when considering their extension to algebraic multigrid approaches.

 Two difficulties arise when attempting to extend these monolithic methods to algebraic multigrid approaches.
 First, it is difficult to construct independent algebraic coarsenings of the velocity and pressure fields that maintain algebraic properties of the fine-grid discretization (such as the relative number of velocity and pressure degrees of freedom) after Galerkin coarsening.
 As a result, it is possible that a stable discretization on the finest grid yields unstable discretizations on coarser grids in the algebraic multigrid hierarchy.
 Secondly, most inf-sup stable finite element discretizations of the Stokes equations rely on higher-order finite-element spaces (particularly for the discretized velocity), yielding discretization matrices that are far from the M-matrices for which classical AMG heuristics are known to work best~\cite{heys2005algebraic, olson2007algebraic}.
 Consequently, even if stability problems are avoided, convergence of AMG-based solvers can deteriorate as the order of the discretization increases.